Search Box - Web Quickstart

 npm install --save @mapbox/search-js-web

-, you must use named exports.
+There is no default export for @mapbox/search-js-web, you must use named exports.

 import { MapboxAddressAutofill, MapboxSearchBox, MapboxGeocoder, config } from '@mapbox/search-js-web'

-// set the options property
+// set options for language & country

 language: 'es',